Hi, I’m Melissa short

 After a very traumatic season in life, I couldn’t understand why I wasn’t able to move forward.
 While the experience, the location, and even the relationships from that season in my life were in the rearview mirror, it was as if that experience was still with me.

-So I did all the things I knew to do I prayed, forgave those that harmed me, let go, tried harder to move forward, used toxic positivity (trying to see the bright side/silver lining), attempted to leave the past in the past, sought counseling and inner healing.
+So I did all the things I knew to do; I prayed, forgave those that harmed me, tried to let go, tried harder to move forward, sought counseling and inner healing.
 And while those things helped, there was still something missing.
 I was still struggling.
-The un-resolve of these issues led to years of on and off cycles of depression, burnout, overwhelm and chronic stress.
+The un-resolve of these issues led to years of on and off cycles of depression, burnout, overwhelm and toxic stress.

 My emotions overwhelmed me constantly.
 Avoidance and reactivity were normal parts of living.
 I felt frustrated, alone in my experience, and without support.
 Parts of me shut down for years.
 I didn’t realize how the culmination of those events caused me to reorganize my whole life differently.
 It felt like time froze and valuable years of my life were disappearing while I just stayed stuck.